-It takes a lot of courage for a child to disclose that they are being neglected and or abused.
+It takes a lot of courage for a child to tell someone that they are being neglected and or abused.
 They may feel ashamed, particularly if the abuse is sexual, their abuser may have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.
 If a child talks to you about any risks to their safety or wellbeing you will need to let them know that you must pass the information on - you are not allowed to keep secrets.
 The point at which you do this is a matter for professional judgement.
 If you jump in immediately the child may think that you do not want to listen, if you leave it till the very end of the conversation, the child may feel that you have misled them into revealing more than they would have otherwise.
+All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report.